Motorhome Insurance vs. Regular Auto Insurance

 Understanding the factors that drive your premium helps you find ways to lower your costs.
 Here are the most influential variables:

 Newer, high-value RVs cost more to insure because replacement and repair costs are higher.
-Specialty parts, advanced onboard technology, and skilled labor requirements all contribute to elevated repair costs — a trend that has pushed premiums upward across all classes in recent years.
-Older models can also be pricey to insure if rare parts make repairs expensive.
+Specialty parts, advanced onboard technology (including lithium battery systems and large solar setups), and skilled labor requirements all contribute to elevated repair costs — a trend that has pushed premiums upward across all classes in recent years.
+Insurers are also paying increasing attention to DIY or custom van conversions, high-end electrical systems, and aftermarket modifications, sometimes requiring appraisals or documented build sheets before providing full coverage.

 Usage: Recreational vs. Full-Time